-Insisting on supporting only traditional local NGOs, regardless of the context, relegates humanitarian health assistance to the periphery of the population’s actual needs.
-This creates a situation where specialized medical NGOs are essentially coerced into tailoring their programming to meet “localization” requirements.
-Often, this forces them to provide services that move away from direct clinical assistance—which is already led by the local health facilities—and tilt into general protection services.
+This creates a perverse incentive system where specialized medical NGOs are essentially coerced into tailoring their programming simply to meet rigid “localization” requirements.
+Often, this forces them to pivot away from direct clinical assistance—which is rightfully led by the local health facilities—and tilts their efforts toward general protection services just to tick the right boxes.

-Meet the Community Non-Profit Enterprises (CNPE)
+What are the Community Non-Profit Enterprises (CNPE)

 The fundamental argument for direct partnership lies in the legal transformation of these facilities into Communal Non-Profit Enterprises (CNPEs).
 This isn’t just a name change; it’s a structural twist:

-• Financial Independence: Unlike old budgetary institutions, a CNPE manages its own accounts outside the State Treasury.
+Financial Independence: Unlike old budgetary institutions, a CNPE manages its own accounts outside the State Treasury.
 This allows them to retain funds for reinvestment and manage humanitarian grants with the fiduciary independence required by international donors.

-• Managerial Freedom: General Directors now have the authority to optimize staffing and internal structures based on actual demand—a critical capability when responding to the shifting needs of a war zone.
+Managerial Freedom: General Directors now have the authority to optimize staffing and internal structures based on actual demand—a critical capability when responding to the shifting needs of a war zone.

-• Corporate Governance: The bifurcation of leadership into a General Director (CEO) for business management and a Medical Director for clinical quality mimics modern corporate standards.
+Corporate Governance: The bifurcation of leadership into a General Director (CEO) for business management and a Medical Director for clinical quality mimics modern corporate standards.
 This is where medical organizations could provide a great added value to accompany.

 The Transparency of the “Unified Medical Space”